schoenbergerb/noscrape/README.md

 ## _IMPORTANT NOTE_

-Bots are not longer able to process obfuscated texts or it comes to unpredictable analytics results etc.
+Bots are not longer able to process obfuscated text or it comes to unpredictable analytics results etc.
 <br>
-So please beware of using this technique on relevant content for google anylytics or similar technologies!
+So please beware of using this technique on relevant content for indexed pages!

 <br />
 <br />